LucasvanKasteren/eduvpn-log-analysis/README.md

 ### Python script: `impossible_travel.py`

 #### Purpose
 The `impossible_travel.py` script is designed to process journalctl JSON log entries, detect suspicious login activities, and report potential security incidents.
-It leverages the MaxMind-DB-Reader library together with DB-IP Lite databases to map IP addresses to geolocation and parses OpenVPN and WireGuard configuration data for enhanced analysis.
+It leverages the MaxMind-DB-Reader library together the DB-IP IP to City Lite database to map IP addresses to geolocation and parses OpenVPN and WireGuard configuration data.
+Moreover, it uses python3-geopy library to calculate the distance between two latitude and longitude coordinates.

 #### Functions
 1. `load_data(db_country_path, db_asn_path)`